brunobraga/termsaver/README.md

 The translation is still being finished up, and when it is ready for contributor calls, we will post detailed information about the procedure.

-Let us know you want to help: <support@termsaver.info>

 ### Screensavers (plugin)